 If my designer is expecting ebook copy from me next week so he can design the visuals, and there’s a newsjacking opportunity that takes my content for the week in a completely different direction, it’s not just my plans that are going to have to change.
 This is where you need Agile tips and tricks to take advantage of emerging topics without derailing the production process.

 Communicate daily, especially about projects with dependencies.

 During your daily standup talk about your hopes for adjusting the plan.
 Agile teams welcome and plan for change, so there should be good ideas from your team members about how the rest of the workload can shift.

 Dealing with an External Resource Crisis

 We’ve all had a freelancer get sick and miss their deadline, or simply go missing in the middle of a project.
 When you’ve structured your content production around external resources it can feel like you’ve built your house on sand and the tide just came in.
 But agile content creators know that the ability to adapt is a competitive advantage, and stress can sometimes drive us to come up with even better solutions.
-So there are really two different agile solutions to this common problem, and the one you choose will depend on your team’s comfort level with on-the-fly content creation:
+So there are really two different agile tips and tricks to this common problem, and the one you choose will depend on your team’s comfort level with on-the-fly content creation:

 Build in time for your team to create evergreen content that can be subbed in for delayed or missing pieces.
 You could devote an entire sprint to this type of effort so you have a good solid buffer in place.
 This makes a missing article or late ebook much less of a problem.
 If you use third party content creators often this is probably a good use of your team’s time.